deNBI/cloud-portal-client/README.md

 #### Download and source rc file

-Download and source Openstack RC FILE v3.
+Download and source Openstack RC FILE v3 with the following command:
-Finally, move this file into the cloud-portal-client folder.

-#### Source rc file
-To load your OpenStack configuration you need to run the following command in the terminal:

 ~~~BASH
 source NameOfRcFile.sh